North Clear Creek Falls: Overlook

 An overlook area with a parking lot and a short trail is located about a half-mile from Colorado State Highway 149 on a paved county road.
 Visitors can observe and photograph the waterfall from the overlook site.
 It features picnic tables and a vault toilet.
 The site is wheelchair accessible and features a trail to the top of a nearby bluff.

+Climate

+The Santa Maria Reservoir weather station is roughly 3 miles (4.83 km) south of North Clear Creek Falls.
+Santa Maria Reservoir has a subarctic climate (Köppen Dfc).